Darren7218/AnomalyDINO/README.md

     ```
     Info: If you want to use `faiss` with GPU-acceleration we recommend setting up a conda environment with the required packages instead (only conda installation is supported, see, e.g., [here](https://github.com/facebookresearch/faiss/wiki/Installing-Faiss#why-dont-you-support-installing-via-xxx-)).
 To perform similarity search on CPU set the additional flag `--faiss_on_cpu`.

-2. Download and prepare the datasets [MVTec-AD](https://www.mvtec.com/company/research/datasets/mvtec-ad) and [VisA](https://github.com/amazon-science/spot-diff) from their official sources.
+2. Download and prepare the datasets [MVTec-AD](https://www.mvtec.com/company/research/datasets/mvtec-ad), [VisA](https://github.com/amazon-science/spot-diff), or a PCB dataset from `data/PCB_DATASET`.
 For VisA, follow the instruction in the official repo to organize the data in the official 1-class splits.
+For the PCB dataset, ensure annotations are used to create ground truth masks using `python make_mask.py` and augment good training samples using `python augment_good_dataset.py`.
-The default data roots are `data/mvtec_anomaly_detection` for MVTec-AD, and `data/VisA_pytorch/1cls/` for VisA.
+The default data roots are `data/mvtec_anomaly_detection` for MVTec-AD, `data/VisA_pytorch/1cls/` for VisA, and `data/pcb_anomaly_detection` for the PCB dataset.
 Please adapt the function calls below if necessary.
 Alternatively, prepare your own dataset accordingly:
     ```